Matilda of Tuscany: Court culture and rulership

 In the years from 1081 to 1098, however, the rule of the House of Canossa was in a crisis.
 The documentary and letter transmission is largely suspended for this period.
 A total of only 17 pieces have survived, not a single document from eight years.
 After this finding Matilda wasn't in Tuscany for almost twenty years.
 However, from autumn 1098 she was able to regain a large part of her lost territories.
 This increased interest in receiving certificates from her.
-Ninety-four documents have survived from its last 20 years.
+Ninety-four documents have survived from the last 20 years.
 Matilda tried to consolidate her rule with the increased use of writing.
 After the death of her mother (18 April 1076), she often provided her documents with the phrase "Matilda Dei gratia si quid est" ("Matilda, by God's grace, if she is something").
 The personal combination of symbol (cross) and text was unique in the personal execution of the certificates.
 By referring to the immediacy of God, she wanted to legitimize her contestable position.
 There is no consensus in research about the meaning of the qualifying suffix "si quid est".
 This formulation, which can be found in 38 original and 31 copiously handed down texts by the Margravine, ultimately remains as puzzling as it is singular in terms of tradition.
-One possible explanation for their use is that Matilda was never formally enfeoffed with the Margraviate of Tuscany by the king.
+One possible explanation for their use is that Matilda was never formally invested with the Margraviate of Tuscany by the king.
 Like her mother, Matilda carried out all kinds of legal transactions without mentioning her husbands and thus with full independence.
 Both princesses took over the official titles of their husbands, but refrained from masculinizing their titles.